 What is hyperparathyroidism?

-Hyperparathyroidism occurs when one or more of your parathyroid glands are overactive.
-You have four of these tiny glands.
+Hyperparathyroidism occurs when 1 or more of your parathyroid glands are overactive.
+You have 4 of these tiny glands.
 Each one is about the size of a pea.
 They are found in your neck, next to the thyroid gland.
 They keep the amount of calcium in your blood in a normal range.
 They also keep the levels of magnesium and phosphorus normal.
 If these glands are overactive, they make too much parathyroid hormone (PTH).
 That raises the level of calcium in your blood.

 PTH causes calcium to be released from your bones.
-This loss of calcium from the bones can lead to weak, brittle bones (osteopenia and osteoporosis) and bone fractures.
+This loss of calcium from the bones can lead to weak, brittle bones (osteopenia and osteoporosis), and bone fractures.
 When the blood with this high calcium goes through the kidneys, the calcium may be filtered into the urine.
 That can lead to kidney stones.